Spirilo/Spirilo/README.md

 Training app to add your trainings and joining to groups.
 This was a sandbox project to practice skills on Node.js, ReactJS, PostgreSQL, CSS and Docker.
 Repo link below.
 [TrainingApp](https://github.com/Spirilo/training-app)

-Currently working on Project management app with Typescript
+Currently working on Project management app.